open-telemetry/opentelemetry-collector-contrib/processor/probabilisticsamplerprocessor/README.md

 In traces pipelines, when the priority attribute has value 0, the configured probability will by modified to 0% and the item will not pass the sampler.
-When the priority attribute is non-zero the configured probability will modified to 100%.
-The sampling priority attribute is fixed, `sampling.priority`.
+When the priority attribute is non-zero the configured probability will be set to 100%.
+The sampling priority attribute is not configurable, and is called `sampling.priority`.

 In logs pipelines, when the priority attribute has value 0, the configured probability will by modified to 0%, and the item will not